Value for Money 65%

 More moderate offerings in downtown Banff

 Most people end up staying in one of the hotels on Banff Avenue, where the shops, bars and restaurants are all within walking distance.
 The Mount Royal is ideally placed for Banff’s nightlife.
-Juniper Inn has chalets and suites.
+Juniper Hotel & Bistro has chalets and suites.
 The Rundle Manor is a good-value apartment-style hotel in downtown Banff.
 Guests have free access to the spa at the Banff Ptarmigan Inn.
 Siding 29 Lodge is a no-frills hotel with an indoor pool.

 One of the world’s most gorgeous settings in Lake Louise

 In Lake Louise, the leading hotel is Fairmont Chateau Lake Louise, which is in a quiet wilderness setting with spectacular views over the frozen lake.

 The Post Hotel & Spa, also in Lake Louise, is run like an Austrian hotel in the Alps.
 Staff are charming and efficient, and the rooms are large and comfortable (though conservative in style).
 There’s a smart spa here too – but what really marks this place out is its restaurant and cellar.
 The food is excellent (if pricey), and the cellar one of the most impressive in the Rockies – boasting 30,000 bottles and impressive coverage of first-growth clarets, new-world pinots, etc, etc. Settling down to a sumptuous dinner here, when the temperature is -16C outside, feels miraculous.

 Deer Lodge is two minutes’ walk from the lake shore, and ideal for those wanting a quiet retreat.
 It has a roof-top hot tub.